tiepdotme/aaaahhhhh/_products/Serge-Onnen-I-Am-A-Lone-Monk-Walking-The-World-With-A-Leaky-Umbrella-Chinese-shadow-puppets-2012-2017.markdown

 price: 36
 weight: 250
 quantity: 3
-summary: In an age when moving images are nothing special and everyone has at least one screen permanently within reach, artist Serge Onnen travelled to China to research the art form and produce a series of shadow puppets with Chinese craftsmen, inspired by current global events.
+summary: In an age when moving images are nothing special and everyone has at least one screen permanently within reach, artist Serge Onnen travelled to China to research the art form and produce a series of shadow puppets with Chinese craftsmen.

 # //book condition
 binding_condition: fine